 Sign-ups are available now for the following dates/times:

 - Thursday, July 27, 2023, at 6pm

 - Saturday, October 21, 2023, at 9am

-Civics 101 is available to Rochester residents and business owners only.
-Registration is required.
-There is no cost for entry.
+Registration is encouraged, however, all are welcome to attend.
 Participants are encouraged to bring paper and a pen for note-taking.
 Laptops, tablets, and other Wifi enabled devices are optional.
 Click here to register online.

 For additional information and general inquiries, contact Matt Wyatt at (603) 330-7195 or email@example.com.